-At their Boston hot spot Myers+Chang, Beard Award winner Joanne Chang and executive chef (and newly minted 2018 James Beard Award nominee for Best Chef: Northeast) Karen Akunowicz offer up creative interpretation of Chinese, Taiwanese, Thai, and Vietnamese specialties.
+At Boston hot spot Myers+Chang, Beard Award winner Joanne Chang and executive chef (and 2018 James Beard Award winner for Best Chef: Northeast) Karen Akunowicz offer up creative interpretation of Chinese, Taiwanese, Thai, and Vietnamese specialties.
 An essential tool for preparing these cuisines at home?
 The wok.

 For tips on how to buy, clean, and use a wok properly, we went straight to the source—below, Joanne and Karen share their tips for proper wokking, a lesson on achieving the coveted wok hei, and one of the Asian noodle mecca's most popular dishes: wok-charred udon with tender chicken, crisp bok choy, and spicy sauce to bind it all together.
 Read on to arm yourself with everything you need to become a wok warrior!

 A wok is the perfect all-purpose cooking pot, and its characteristic concave shape has not changed for years.
 The steel conducts heat almost instantaneously, and you can use it for stir-frying, deep-frying, braising, blanching, steaming, smoking, and sauce making.
 It really is an all-in-one essential piece of equipment for cooking Asian food.

 What is so special about a wok?
 You cook with a wok to add wok hei, which translates to “breath of the wok” or “wok air.”
 You simply can’t achieve it without a wok.
 It is the magical char and fire-kissed flavor we crave.
 When you toss food in the wok, the air and the heat on all sides of the pan transform the food.
 Guests ask how dishes like our Wok-Charred Udon Noodles get so delicious and smoky, and we tell them, “It’s the wok and lots of love.”
 They don’t believe that there isn’t a secret smoky ingredient.
 There is!
 It’s called wok hei.